CDrummond/music-similarity/README.md

 message is shown.

-If this script states that there is an error you can try simply removing the jukebox file and re-runnnig this script - it will recreate the jukebox with random tracks.
+If this script states that there is an error you can try simply removing the jukebox file and re-running this script - it will recreate the jukebox with random tracks.
 If this keeps failing it might be better to adjust the `styletracks` config item, delete the jukebox, and test again.